 Credit cards can offer protection if you purchase goods costing over £100 because, if you have a complaint against the retailer, the credit provider can also be liable.
-But, the best advice is to pay off your credit card in full every month to avoid interest charges, or shop around to see if you can find good balance transfer deals.
+But, the best advice is to pay off your credit card in full every month to avoid interest charges or shop around to see if you can find good balance transfer deals to consolidate your credit card debt.
 Don’t forget, though, that credit is generally an expensive way of paying.

-Similarly, don’t take out extra store card which often have very high rates of interest, or extended finance schemes which you might struggle to pay back come spring.
+Similarly, don’t take out extra store cards which often have very high rates of interest, or take out finance which you might struggle to pay back come spring.

 Manage the kids’ expectations

 It’s best to be upfront with kids who are pretty good at understanding when money is tight.
 Tell them that Santa will be bringing them one special present this year rather than promising the full Christmas list – particularly if a mobile phone or other tech gadget is on their list.